Emma922/Asprice-makeup-project/README.md

 - **Expand and improve wholesale sales:**
   Maintain current wholesale channels, create different wholesale categories to reach a broader customer base, and increase wholesale options.

+  ##

 - **Launch retention-focused discounts:**
   Offer limited-time promotions that include high-performing or top 20% products to boost repeat purchases.

 - **Expand product bundles:**
   Create new product bundles or allow customers to customize bundles including high-performing or top 20% products to drive sales.

+  ## Project Limitations

+Despite providing valuable insights into Asprice Makeup’s recent performance, this analysis is subject to several important limitations that should be considered when interpreting the results:

+### 1. Limited Historical Data (Only 4 Months Available)
+The dataset covers only a four-month period, which is insufficient to identify long-term patterns, seasonal trends, or year-over-year behavior.
+This constraint may lead to partial or misleading conclusions about customer retention, product performance, or revenue trends.

+### 2. Lack of Customer Information

+The analysis is limited by the scarcity of detailed customer-related data.
+Additional fields that would significantly improve segmentation and behavioral insights include:
+- Customer demographics such as age, gender, income level, and education.
+- Long-term purchasing behavior (repeat purchases, churn patterns, and lifetime value).

+Moreover, the available customer data spans only four months, which restricts the ability to determine whether the average time between purchases typically exceeds this period.
+After consulting with the stakeholder, it was confirmed that the business has very low customer loyalty, with only a small number of repeat buyers.
+However, due to the short data window, these patterns cannot be fully validated or analyzed in depth.

+### 3. Limited Operational Data
+Important operational fields such as inventory availability, fulfillment/processing times, stockouts, and return rates were not included.
+This limits the ability to diagnose operational issues that could impact sales performance or customer satisfaction.

+### 5. Short Time Frame for Reliable Forecasting
+Due to the limited time range, it is not statistically sound to generate reliable forecasts or predictive models.
+Any projection based on this dataset would be highly unstable and is not recommended.

+### 6. External Factors Not Considered
+Important external influences such as:
+- Changes in social media algorithms
+- Competitor actions
+- Economic conditions
+- Seasonal demand variations within the beauty industry

+were not included in the dataset, limiting the contextual interpretation of performance patterns.

+### 7. Need for Ongoing Data Collection
+Given these limitations, the current analysis should be considered preliminary.
+A more robust evaluation will be possible once additional data is collected, including:
+- Longer historical sales data
+- More detailed customer attributes
+- Marketing and operational metrics

+Future iterations of this project will be able to incorporate these elements for a more complete and accurate assessment.